Ayush1998/dynamicform/README.md

-Clone this projecta and go to the directory and run npm install then run npm start command on your terminal
+# Clone this projecta and go to the directory
+run npm install
+# then run
+npm start command on your terminal